Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.

 With this native widget, you can change the appearance (such as the title and colors) by editing some CSS (mark up language for websites).
 Also, you can trigger different intents.

-Moreover, you can send a pro-active message to the user when the page of your website loads.
+Moreover, you can send pro-active messages to website visitors when the page of your website loads.

 Automatically reply with your chatbot to users who comment on your Facebook Posts